-Our usual opening dates are from March 1 to November 30 but because of the present Covid 19 restrictions the museum opening date is delayed this year.
+Our usual opening dates are from March 1 to November 30 but because of the present Covid 19 restrictions the museum opening was delayed this year.

-The Wallingford Castle model will be on display on the ground floor of the museum.
+The Wallingford Castle model is now on display on the ground floor of the museum.
 In the first instance the museum will only open on the ground floor, we hope to fully open the museum as soon as we deem it safe and sensible to do so.

 New!
 'Potted history'